TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         ..  card-footer:: :ref:`Learn about Fluid and Templating <t3sitepackage:fluid-templates>`
             :button-style: btn btn-secondary stretched-link

+    ..  card:: :ref:`Content mapping <t3sitepackage:content-mapping>`

+        Here we explain the purpose of backend layouts.
+Additionally we introduce the DatabaseQueryProcessor which is used to render content from a special "colPos" previously defined in the backend layout.
+        We use Fluid to output content from a specific colPos.
+By this we get to know the cObject ViewHelper.

+        ..  card-footer:: :ref:`See how to use a backend layout <t3sitepackage:content-mapping>`
+            :button-style: btn btn-secondary stretched-link

+    ..  card:: :ref:`Main menu <t3sitepackage:main-menu-creation>`

+        We introduce the main menu, explain how we build up a menu processor with TypoScript and how we can output the menu with Fluid.
+        We introduce the so called "Debug ViewHelper".

+        ..  card-footer:: :ref:`Learn to create & output a menu <t3sitepackage:main-menu-creation>`
+            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Site sets <t3sitepackage:site-sets-configuration>`

         In this section we configure the site package using the new